Improved Internet ready and waiting

 Having just completed an upgrade project on 125 cabinets across rural New Zealand, another 8,000 customers on the Chorus network now have VDSL as an option.
 This could mean increased speeds and a seriously improved service that means streaming your favourite show, video calling, uploading photos and more are all possible.
 The average speed on a VDSL connection is about 45Mbps.

-Our broadband checker is the easiest way to see if VDSL is an option for you.
 Availability is based on your property’s proximity to a cabinet or local exchange; if it’s within 2km, VDSL is most likely on offer.
 You can also ring your broadband provider and ask if VDSL is available at your place.

 The best bit is that it’s easy to upgrade and usually won’t cost you anymore than your existing broadband plan.
 All you need to do is contact your broadband provider, ask for VDSL, and your provider will send you a new VDSL modem.
 Easy, quick and bound to make a big difference.